spine/spine/README.md

 ## Contributing to the Spine documentation

 Perhaps the easiest way to get started with contributing is through the docs.
 If you find typos, bugs, or omissions in the docs, please submit a pull request to fix.
-The Spine documentation is a simple rails app  spine.site GitHub repository.
+The Spine documentation is a very simple rails app [spine.site](https://github.com/spine/spine.site).

 ## Contributing to the Spine code